Glossary of Common HVAC Terms

 The Heating Seasonal Performance Factor is a measure of the heating efficiency of a heat pump.
 The higher the HSPF number, the more efficiently the heat pump heats your home.

-The part of a furnace that transfers heat to nearby air.
+The part of a furnace responsible for heat transfer to nearby air.
 That air is then distributed through the ductwork throughout your home.